pine3ree/pine3ree-bs-navbar/README.md

 // Custom options, used here with default values to explain what they do const navbarOptions = {
-    // The default navbar breakpoint, it will be determined from the :root styles
+    // The default navbar breakpoint, as a fallback value
+    // This will in fact be determined from the :root css variables injected by
-    // and
+    // this library main css asset
     breakpoint: 768,

     // Enable opening menus on mouse hover